tbrowne5/crisprHAL/README.md

 GTGGCAATCGTCGTTTTAACCGGCAAAC
 ```

-Input CSV file for prediction and comparison of prediction to scores in column 2:
+Input CSV file for prediction and comparison of the predictions to scores in column 2:
 ```
 sgRNA,score
 CTCGATTGAGGGGCTGGGAATGGGTGAT,8.21062788839